-Additional protection will be required when welding materials with consumables that give rise to hazardous fume constituents and their associated low exposure limits e.g. stainless steels due to Cr{vr}
+Additional protection and air monitoring will be required when welding materials with consumables that give rise to hazardous fume constituents and their associated low exposure limits e.g. stainless steels due to CrIV.

-Figure 4.1: MMAW fume production at the breathing zone under still air conditions compared to the regulations (not to scale).
+Figure 4.1.
+MMAW fume production at the breathing zone under still air conditions compared to the regulations (not to scale).